HiveRunner/mutant-swarm/README.md

       <scope>test</scope>
     </dependency>

+Note: Mutant Swarm is supported and tested using Surefire version [3.0.0-M5](https://mvnrepository.com/artifact/org.apache.maven.plugins/maven-surefire-plugin/3.0.0-M5) and therefore we recommend that users use this one.
+If you use other versions (or don't specify any) there might be errors in the Maven testing stage.

 ## JUnit4
 HiveRunner JUnit4 tests suites use the `com.klarna.hiverunner.StandaloneHiveRunner` JUnit4 runner implementation.
 To enable the
 Mutant Swarm runner you simply need to replace this with the `com.hotels.mutantswarm.MutantSwarmRunner` implementation: